Best Film for the Canon EOS ELAN 7

-Slide film is considered to be hard to use resulting from the small dynamic range.
-An ideal time to test it out is during the golden hour.
+Reversal film is viewed as challenging to use because of the limited dynamic range.
+The best time to try it out is during the golden hour.

-The only other type of film you are likely going to come across is 120 or 220 film that is used with medium format cameras.
+The only other type of film you are probably going to see is 120 or 220 film that is used by medium format cameras}.

 DX Coded Film

-Virtually all new 35mm film manufactured today has a DX code.
-This lets electronically controlled cameras to detect and set the ISO when the film canister is loaded into the camera.
+All available 35mm film on the market today has DX encoding on the canister.
+This allows cameras to detect and set the ISO when the film canister is loaded.

 Where to Get 35mm Film Developed?

-There are limited possible choices for where to get 35mm film developed.
-For a more in-depth explanation of the options, have a look at my guide on Where to Get Film Developed.
+You will find several options for where to have film developed.
+For a more complete discussion of the possibilities go to my guide on Where to Get Film Developed.

-WARNING: Pharmacies and big box stores have ended processing film locally.
-They ship the film off to be developed by a separate company.
-That is why, you won’t receive your negatives back.
+WARNING: Pharmacies and big box stores have ended processing film at the store.
+They mail film away to be processed by a third party.
+As a result, you won’t receive your developed negatives back.